miketran-okta/okta-ssf-transmitter/README.md

 Sending signed SET to endpoint: https://your-okta-domain.okta.com/security/api/v1/security-events

 ✅ Success!
-Okta responded with: 204 No Content
+Okta responded with: 202
 This means the event was accepted successfully.
 ```